 Even if miracles provided us with abundant clean energy, eliminated climate change, and inspired us to consume far, far less, we’re still doomed if population growth continues.
 It is helpful to educate more women, and provide family planning services, but it is still very common for women have more than two children, often many more.
 “The worst thing we can continue to do — globally — is have children at the current rate.”

-Anyway, after a quick tour of our primary challenges, Emmott finally reveals two options for addressing them, (1) technological innovation, and (2) radical behavior change.
+Anyway, after a quick tour of our primary challenges, Emmott finally reveals two options for addressing them, (1) technological innovation, and (2) radical behavior change such as Skinner suggested, you can read this blog article by Regis College on some of his findings and how they’ve been applied to today.
 He warns that expecting techno-miracles requires “a staggering leap into fantasy.”
 Science is unlikely to rescue us.
 But radical behavior change requires a radical reduction in consumption, radically different governments, and a radically different economy.
 The bottom line is on the last page:

 We urgently need to do — and I mean actually do — something radical to avert global catastrophe.
 But I don’t think we will.
 I think we’re fucked.